bitovi/canjs.com/_guides/recipes.md

 @body
 To the left is a list of __CanJS__ recipes to help you learn CanJS.
 To add your own, simply [edit this file](https://github.com/bitovi/canjs/edit/gh-pages/recipes.md).
-To help create a JSFiddle, we've created the following fiddles you can fork [Recipes Blabliblu] Really:
+To help create a JSFiddle, we've created the following fiddles you can fork:

  - [jQuery and CanJS](http://jsfiddle.net/donejs/qYdwR/)
  - [Zepto and CanJS](http://jsfiddle.net/donejs/7Yaxk/)